 Carbohydrates are the main nutrient for moderate to high-intensity work.
 They delay the onset of fatigue and improve endurance by improving blood glucose to the active muscles.
 Low GI carbohydrates are great for pre-workout nutrition.
 An example is sweet potatoes.

 Fats provide energy for long, slow/low-intensity workouts.
 They take longer to process and digest, so keep your fat intake low too soon before workouts.
 However, because fats are slow release, eating them the day and night before is a great idea.
 An example here is avocado.

 Proteins help decrease muscle breakdown and maintain body tissues, so it helps with muscle recovery after your workout and should be included in pre-workout nutrition.
 Another great source of nutrition in this regard is Omega-3 – it facilitates recovery by reducing inflammation and also impacts positively on behaviour and cognitive function.
-We highly recommend Pure Pharma Ultra Pure Fish Oil for this.

 Firstly, exercising on a full stomach is not ideal – if you do, you risk an upset stomach, nausea, and/or cramping.
 When deciding on timing and meal size, the best answer is to experiment.
 We are all different, so your feedback will vary.